Unsecured Promissory Note Template, Free Download 2026

 When Do You Need a Unsecured Promissory Note?

 You are lending money to a friend, family member, or business associate based on trust and creditworthiness, without requiring the borrower to pledge collateral.
-An unsecured promissory note creates a legally enforceable obligation to repay while keeping the arrangement simple.
+A simple promissory note template unsecured by collateral creates a legally enforceable obligation to repay while keeping the arrangement straightforward.

 You need a written record of a personal loan to comply with IRS requirements and prevent the loan from being reclassified as a gift.
 The note should state an interest rate at or above the Applicable Federal Rate to avoid imputed interest tax issues.